Dave-Sterry/Imposter/Imposter/Worklog.md

 9:23 - Research React Spring Parallax Scrolling, mess around with example on Codepen.

 10:09 - Set up seperate project to further explore React Spring Parallax scrolling code

+10:50 - Figured out how layers are generated, how ojbects are placed on page.
+And how to scrolling horizontally!